Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 #### Ordering

 To change a slot's order in a wheel, press the up/down arrow to swap its position with neighboring slots.
+Same with D-pad.

 To change a wheel's ordering among all wheels, press the left/right arrow to swap its position with neighboring wheels.
+Same with D-pad.

 #### Deletion

-To delete an item from a slot, simply right-click on the item you wish to delete.
+To delete an item from a slot, simply right-click or left bumper on the item you wish to delete.

 Right-clicking on an empty slot deletes the slot.